fenggo/I-ReaxFF/examples/example_ch4h2o/Readme.md

 2. prepare the md.traj file

-   The md.traj file contains the structures from the potential energy surface, it canbe the trajectories of a short time molecular dynamics simulations, or it canbe strech the valence bond, or rotate the a functional group, or swing a valence angle.
+   The md.traj file contains the structures from the potential energy surface, it can be the trajectories of a short time molecular dynamics simulations, or it canbe strech the valence bond, or rotate the functional group, or swing a valence angle.

-   This step is iteratively repeated, till performence of the potential satisfactory.
+   This step is iteratively repeated, till performance of the potential is satisfactory.

 3. run the lm.py script to call DFT calculation and generate the new data containing energies and force of some structure.